ChristineEC/sd_art_outlet/DEPLOYMENT.md

-Deployment
+# Deployment

-San Diego Art Outlet is deployed on [Heroku](https://san-diego-art-outlet-2960cce580c0.herokuapp.com/).
+- San Diego Art Outlet is deployed on [Heroku](https://san-diego-art-outlet-2960cce580c0.herokuapp.com/).
+- The code is publicly available on [GitHub](#https://github.com/ChristineEC/sd_art_outlet/).

+## Local Deployment

-To use the code available publicly on GitHub for local deployment:
+- Instructions for local deployment:

+These instruction assume that you:
+- are using VS Code,
+- have Python 3.12.8 installed on your computer
-(Some of these instruction assume you are using VSCode and have already installed Python 3.12.8 and Python extension for VS Code in your computer, and that you have set up a new repository in GitHub to push your local code to and a virtual environment in VSCode.)
+- have installed Python extension for VS Code on your computer, and that
+- you have set up a new repository in GitHub to push your local code to and
+- have set up a virtual environment in VSCode.

 1. Open VS Code and select File > Open Folder